Alkiyogoma/zunolibrary/README.md

 Once you have your server-side framework configured, you then need to setup your client-side framework.

-Install NPM packages, run:
+Install NPM packages and all required Node js dependecies, run:

 ```bash
 npm install
 ```

-and it will install all required Node js dependecies.
+Run Laravel Mix that provides a fluent API for defining Webpack to compile and minify your application CSS and JavaScript files.

 ```bash
 npx mix